DrCopyPaste/RecNForget/README.md

 For stable and buildable code please refer to the version tagged commits, in between releases there may very well be errors in the code ;)

 # upcoming features in next version (commited, not yet released)
+- FIX: uninstalling RecNForget will now also delete all application data (under %APPDATA% machine configuration and in registry for autostart)

 - Added a stop-replay button (this also closes the file in RecNForget enabling you to move or rename it...)
 - Taskbar Icon background turns green when replaying the last audio (stays green also when paused to remind you that the file is still open)
 - Installation is cancelled if .Net framework is not found